-"For one guarding the sense doors, shows are a thorn.

-"For one practicing celibacy, nearness to women is a thorn."
+"For one guarding the sense doors, seeing a show is a thorn."
+For one practicing celibacy, nearness to women is a thorn."

-If "thorn" were to mean something that cannot be present without destroying what it pierces, then nearness to women would automatically destroy a man's celibacy, or a show would destroy one's guarding of the senses, which isn't true in either case.
+If "thorn" were to mean something that cannot be present without destroying what it pierces, then nearness to women would automatically destroy a man's celibacy, and seeing a show would automatically destroy one's guarding of the senses, which isn't true in either case.
+It's possible to be near to a women and to continue being celibate, and to watch a show in such a way that doesn't destroy your guard over your senses.